NahidEbrahimian/Model-Generalization/README.md

 # CIFAR-10

-Model generalization on CIFAR-10 dataset
+Model generalization on CIFAR-10 dataset with accuracy 91% on test data.